michaelkyu/PlasX/README.md

 # Input and output filename will start with this prefix
 PREFIX='test-contigs'

 # The number of CPU cores that will be used to annotate genes.
-We recommend you setting it to a high number, to speed up the processing of many contigs
+We recommend setting it to the number of CPUs available, to speed up the processing of many contigs
 THREADS=4
 ```